1. Address youth tobacco use by removing all flavored tobacco products from the market;

-- Fund tobacco prevention and cessation programs at the level recommended by the Centers for Disease Control and Prevention (CDC);
+2. Fund tobacco prevention and cessation programs at the level recommended by the Centers for Disease Control and Prevention (CDC); and

-- Improve the city's Medicaid coverage for tobacco cessation treatments to be comprehensive and consistent across plans; and
+3. Improve the city's Medicaid coverage for tobacco cessation treatments to be comprehensive and consistent across plans.

-The American Lung Association in the District of Columbia will continue to educate lawmakers on the ongoing fight against tobacco in 2018.
-Our goal is to build champions within the DC City Council and a groundswell of advocates to advance our goals: fund tobacco prevention and cessation programs at CDC-recommended levels, improve the city's Medicaid coverage of tobacco cessation treatments and explore the possibility of prohibiting the sale of flavored tobacco products in the city
+The American Lung Association in the District of Columbia will continue to educate lawmakers on the ongoing fight against tobacco in 2020.
+Our goal is to continue to build champions within the DC Council and develop a grassroots advocacy network to advance our goals which include the removal of all flavored tobacco products from the marketplace in 2020.

 Sign up for the latest lung health news sent right to your inbox.